VictorZelenin/IWMY/backend/README.md

 | ----------------- | ----------------- | ------------------- |
 | User | Event | Yes |

+Gets events attended by or available for attending by the user defined in the single User object sent to the method, and more precisely, by the `email` field value (other fields are ignored).

+The user's age (an integer number) is calculated by the backend from his birth date.
+If the user's age does not fall into the range between the `minAllowedAge` and `maxAllowedAge` field values of an event, that event is not included into the list to return by the method.
+The empty `minAllowedAge` and `maxAllowedAge` field value means 0 and infinity, respectively.

+If an event is already held (its `actual` field value is `false`), that event is not included into the list to return by the method.

+If the user doesn't exist in the backend database or doesn't attend eny existing events and no actual and age-fitting existing events are available for him, an empty array is returned.

 #### /events/add

 | Consumes array of | Produces array of | Basic Authorization |
 | ----------------- | ----------------- | ------------------- |
 | Event | Event | Yes |

+Adds the event, data of which is passed to the method in a single Event object, to the backend database.
+It's called when an organizer creates the event.

+The Event object passed to the method can have a user photo attached.
+In this case the `thumbnail` and `photo` field values must be not empty, but Base64-encoded binary data of the JPEG photo preview (thumbnail) and JPEG photo, respectively.
+The thumbnail binary data size must be less than 5 kB (1 kB = 1000 bytes).
+The photo binary data size must be less than 500 kB.

+Produces an array of 1 Event object if the event was successfully added, or an empty array if the actual event with such `organizerEmail` or `time` or `place` properties already exists, or if the non-actual event with such `organizerEmail` or `time` properties already exists in the backend database.
+(The actual event, with the `actual` property value `false`, is that one which was not yet actually held).

+If the event with photo (graphics) is added, the `photo` and `thumbnail` fields in the Event object in the response contain photo and thumbnail IDs instead of Base64 data, respectively.

 #### /events/put